JetBrains-Research/washu/README.md

 Parallel execution is supported with zero configuration on Portable Batch System (`qsub`) and local machines.\
 Reproducibility is guaranteed by automated testing of all the steps in Docker using Continuous Integration.

-ChIP-Seq pipeline was used for [Multiomics dissection of healthy human aging project](http://artyomovlab.wustl.edu/aging/index.html) ChIP-Seq data analysis.
+ChIP-Seq pipeline was used for [Epigenetic changes in aging human monocytes](http://artyomovlab.wustl.edu/aging/index.html) ChIP-Seq data analysis.

 * `pipeline_chipseq.py` - Pipeline for batch ChIP-Seq processing, including QC, alignment, peak calling
 * `pipeline_tf.py`      - Pipeline for batch Transcription Factor ChIP-Seq processing